 You can find out more about quokkas and how to protect them on the Rottnest Island website.

-Book your stay at Fremantle Prison YHA or Perth City YHA and reception will help you organise your ferry to Rottnest Island.
+Book your stay at YHA Fremantle Prison and reception will help you organise your ferry to Rottnest Island.
 You can explore by bike or on foot - whatever you choose, you're guaranteed an unforgettable day of secret beaches, breathtaking walks and of course, quokkas galore!